 - Stock non-perishable emergency supplies and a Disaster Supply Kit (72 Hour Kit).

-- Use a NOAA Weather Radio.
+- Use an NOAA Weather Radio for warnings when you sleep.
 Remember to replace its battery every 6 months, as you do with your smoke detectors.

 Develop a Pet Plan

 - Make sure that your pets are current on their vaccinations.
 Pet shelters may require proof of vaccines.